 Dalton Holme

-Dalton Holme is a well in the Yorkshire Chalk to the north-west of Hull.
-It is drilled into the Burnham Chalk Formation, through a thin drift cover.
+The well at Dalton Holme is drilled into the Cretaceous-aged Burnham Chalk Formation, through a thin drift cover, to the north-west of Hull in Yorkshire.
 Our records of the water level in this well date back to 1889.
 The well is 1.5 m wide — almost big enough to lie down in!

 TopograpLocation of Dalton Holme.
 BGS © UKRI.hic map with hillshade of the area around Dalton Holme.
 BGS © UKRI.